MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO

     /*Create the security predicate defined as an inline table-valued function.
-    A predicate evalutes to true (1) or false (0).
+    A predicate evaluates to true (1) or false (0).
 This security predicate returns 1, meaning a row is accessible, when a row in the SalesRep column is the same as the user executing the query.*/